stevenwdv/fathom-shadow/docs/training.rst

 Training
 ========

-Training is the process by which Fathom considers your rules against a labeled corpus of example pages (*samples*) and emits an ideal collection of parametrizing numbers which make recognition accurate.
-These comprise...
+Training is the process by which Fathom combines your handwritten rules with your labeled example pages to create the most accurate possible model.
+Training emits a set of numerical parameters:

-* *Coefficients* (one per rule), which encode the relative weights of each rule
+* One *coefficient* per rule, which indicates the rule's relative weight
-* *Biases* (one per type), which center the resulting numerical range so the total score for a node is an accurate 0..1 confidence
+* One *bias* per type, which centers element's scores so they can be construed as 0..1 confidences

 Collecting Samples
 ==================

 Use `FathomFox <https://addons.mozilla.org/en-US/firefox/addon/fathomfox/>`_ to collect samples.
 It has both a bulk collector and a page-at-a-time method integrated into Firefox's developer tools.
+Typically, you'll use the latter.
 See the documentation on the aforementioned page for details.

 The pages serialized by FathomFox will be large, on the order of 100-200MB each.
 So far, the best organizational approach we've found is to check them into git, along with your application and a ``rulesets.js`` file you create to hold your rulesets.
-(This file can later be hard-linked into `your source checkout of FathomFox <https://github.com/mozilla/fathom/tree/master/fathom_fox>`_ to extract feature vectors for the trainer.)
+The :command:`fathom-extract` tool makes this feasible; see `Storing Large Corpora in Version Control`_.

-So far, a training corpus on the order of 50-100 samples has been sufficient to push validation accuracy above 99%.
-You'll want additional samples for a validation corpus (to let the trainer know when it's begun to overfit) and a test corpus (to come up with final accuracy numbers).
+So far, a training set on the order of a few hundred samples has been sufficient to push validation accuracy above 99%.
+You'll want additional samples for a validation set (to let the trainer know when it's begun to overfit) and a test set (to come up with final accuracy numbers).
+We recommend a 60/20/20 split among training/validation/testing set.
+This gives you large enough validation and testing sets, at typical corpus sizes, while shunting as many samples as possible to the training set so you can mine them for rule ideas.

+It's important to keep your sets mutually representative.
+If you have a list of sites sorted by some metric, like popularity, don't use sites 1-100 for training and then sites 101-200 for validation.
+Instead, collect a set of samples, and then use :command:`fathom-pick` to proportionally assign them to sets: 60% to training and 20% to each of validation and testing.
+You can repeat this as you later come to need more samples.

 Designing Rules
 ===============